Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 9. Embed Plus for YouTube WordPress Plugin Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails

 == Changelog ==

+= Embed Plus for YouTube WordPress Plugin 13.4.3 =
+* Automatically turn on default dimensions for new installations, to skip oEmbed width/height lookups.
+Improves performance (recommended for all users, given most YouTube videos are 16:9 ratio)
+* Better compatibility with cookie compliance plugins that overtake the player with a placeholder

 = Embed Plus for YouTube WordPress Plugin 13.4.2 =
 * Compatible with latest jQuery updates